Astronomical symbols: Asteroids

+Table

-Symbols for trans-Neptunian objects
+Trans-Neptunian objects

 Pluto's name and symbol were announced by the discoverers on May 1, 1930.

 The symbol, a monogram of the letters PL, could be interpreted to stand for Pluto or for Percival Lowell, the astronomer who initiated Lowell Observatory's search for a planet beyond the orbit of Neptune.
-Pluto has an alternative symbol consisting of a planetary orb over Pluto's bident: it is more common in astrology than astronomy, and was popularised by the astrologer Paul Clancy, but has been used by NASA to refer to Pluto as a dwarf planet.
+Pluto has an alternative symbol consisting of an orb over Pluto's bident: it is more common in astrology than astronomy, and was popularised by the astrologer Paul Clancy, but has been used by NASA to refer to Pluto as a dwarf planet.
 There are a few other astrological symbols for Pluto that are used locally.
 Pluto also had the IAU abbreviation P when it was considered the ninth planet.

 The other large trans-Neptunian objects were only discovered around the dawn of the 21st century.
 They were not generally thought to be planets on their discovery, and planetary symbols had in any case mostly fallen out of use among astronomers by then.
 Denis Moskowitz, a software engineer in Massachusetts, proposed astronomical symbols for the dwarf planets Quaoar, Sedna, Orcus, Haumea, Eris, Makemake, and Gonggong.
 These symbols are somewhat standard among astrologers (e.g. in the program Astrolog), which is where planetary symbols are most used today.
 Moskowitz has also proposed symbols for Varuna, Ixion, and Salacia, and others have done so for additional TNOs, but there is little consistency between sources.

 NASA has used Moskowitz's symbols for Haumea, Makemake, and Eris in an astronomical context, and Unicode labels the symbols for Haumea, Makemake, Gonggong, Quaoar, and Orcus (added to Unicode in 2022) as "astronomy symbols".
-Therefore, symbols mentioned in the Unicode proposal for Haumea, Makemake, Gonggong, Quaoar, and Orcus have been shown below to fill out the list of named TNOs down to 600 km diameter, even though not all of them are actually attested in astronomical use.
-(Grundy et al. suggest 600 to 700 km diameter as a speculative upper limit for a trans-Neptunian object to retain substantial pore space.)

-Symbols for zodiac and other constellations
+Zodiac and other constellations

 The zodiac symbols have several astronomical interpretations.
 Depending on context, a zodiac symbol may denote either a constellation, or a point or interval on the ecliptic plane.

 Lists of astronomical phenomena published by almanacs sometimes included conjunctions of stars and planets or the Moon; rather than print the full name of the star, a Greek letter and the symbol for the constellation of the star was sometimes used instead.